mapr-demos/finserv-application-blueprint/README.md

 ```
 java -cp `mapr classpath`:/home/mapr/nyse-taq-streaming-1.0.jar com.mapr.demo.finserv.Persister /user/mapr/taq:sender_0310
 ```
-This creates a stream consumer that persists trades from sender ID ```0310``` to MapR-DB in a table located at /mapr/my.cluster.com/user/mapr/ticktable.
+This creates a stream consumer that persists trades from sender ID ```0310``` to MapR-DB in a table located at /mapr/my.cluster.com/user/mapr/ticktable (note this is hard-coded in the class source code).
 That command will only see *new* messages in the trades topic because it tails the log, so when it says "No messages after 1 second wait", then run the following command to put more trade data into the stream.
 This command was described in [step 4](https://github.com/mapr-demos/finserv-application-blueprint#step-4-run-the-producer).

 ```
 java -cp `mapr classpath`:/home/mapr/nyse-taq-streaming-1.0.jar com.mapr.demo.finserv.Run producer /home/mapr/finserv-application-blueprint/data/ /user/mapr/taq:trades